Human Rights Education

 The project timeline is December 2016 till December 2019.

-Project partners include: Estonian NA (Leading Partner), German NA, French NA, Austrian NA, Belgian/Flemish NA, Slovak NA, Croatian NA, and Latvian NA.
+Project partners include: Estonian NA (Leading Partner), German NA, Austrian NA, Belgian/Flemish NA, Slovak NA, Croatian NA, and Latvian NA.

 • Improving the quality of youth practice, and of activities undertaken as part of young people’s non-formal learning (such as, volunteering), through networking and capacity-building

-• Capacity building of actors in the youth field on HRE and support to thematic network development:
+• Capacity building of actors in the youth field on HRE, as well as analysing revelant resources, tools and concepts, as well as offering support to thematic network development:

 1. training of trainers